Rooftop – Where India Inspires Creativity

 Dulari Devi: Career and Painting Style

-Dulari Devi practises both forms of Madhubani art: Katchni, or line sketches, and Bharni, or colour-filled paintings.
+Dulari Devi practices both forms of Madhubani art: Katchni, or line sketches, and Bharni, or color-filled paintings.
 But she prefers the Bharni style of art more.
 Her paintings have been displayed in several exhibitions and museums.
 For instance, her 2018 painting, Prime Minister Narendra Modi arriving at a village in a helicopter’ was exhibited in the Asian Art Museum in San Francisco.
 She has also painted several pieces for government offices and instructs children at the Mithila Art Institute in Bihar.

 Dulari Devi